dbt-labs/docs.getdbt.com/website/docs/dbt-cli/install/pip.md

 ### Install dbt-core only

 If you're building a tool that integrates with dbt Core, you may want to install the core library alone, without a database adapter.
 Note that you won't be able to use dbt as a CLI tool.
-Also, be advised that dbt Core's [python API is currently unstable and undocumented](dbt-api).
+Also, be advised that dbt Core's [Python API is currently unstable and undocumented](dbt-api).

 ```shell
 pip install dbt-core